astrodbtoolkit/AstrodbKit/docs/index.rst

 Exploring the Schema
 --------------------

-The database schema is accessible via the :py:meth:`~astrodb.Database.metadata` attribute.
+The database schema is accessible via the :py:attr:`~astrodbkit2.astrodb.Database.metadata` attribute.

 For example, to see the available tables users can do::